EricSchles/investa_gator_v2/documentation.md

 ###C++

-Unfortunately, at present there are quiet a few dependecies to using the tool.
+Unfortunately, at present there are quiet a few dependencies to using the tool.

 1) A c++ compiler - if you are on ubuntu or mac this is pretty easy to get: